Win… a Balti Bowl & Balti Spice Kit

 • 1 teaspoon mustard seeds

-2. Add the fenugreek seeds and fry for 15 seconds.
-They should sizzle immediately.
-You can test the ghee is hot enough by adding one seed.
+4. Add the rest of the oil to a high heat and fry the cumin seeds, mustard seeds and red chillies for 15 seconds.
+It should sizzle immediately.
+You can test it is hot enough by dropping in one seed.

-5. Add the garlic and tomato paste and cook for 15 minutes.
+7. Add the Green Paste and cook for 3 minutes.

-6. Add the peppers and onion and cook for 5 minutes.
+8. Add the mince and cook for 25 minutes.

 CHEF’S TIP